pooyataher/Purchase-Analytics-Solution-Python/README.md

 We used `str` keys in our dictionaries when possible because it leads to the fastest performance--according to this Python time complexity wiki [page](https://wiki.python.org/moin/TimeComplexity).

-We could have read the shorter products table row by row and searched in the larger order_products table for all instances of each `prod_id`, but the search could have been more time consuming, so we didn't use this approach.
+We could have read the shorter products table row by row and searched in the larger order_products table for all instances of each `prod_id`, but then each search could have been more time consuming as we may have had too many collisions in our underlying hash table, so we didn't use this approach.

 ## Test